 New Jerseyans have shown great resilience and generosity towards each other in the aftermath of Superstorm Sandy.
 However, natural disasters are known to attract their share of con artists and frauds.
-The Christie Administration is committed to preventing fraudulent activity, theft, waste, bribes/kickbacks and unethical/illegal conduct as we continue to recover and rebuild.
+The State of New Jersey is committed to preventing fraudulent activity, theft, waste, bribes/kickbacks and unethical/illegal conduct as we continue to recover and rebuild.

 If you believe you are a victim of fraud, or have information about alleged fraud committed in the wake of Superstorm Sandy, please contact the Office of the State Comptroller

 the Office of the Attorney General – Statewide Sandy Fraud Working Group (email@example.com) directly.

 ALL COMMUNICATIONS WILL BE KEPT CONFIDENTIAL

 The NJ Division of Consumer Affairs has a tip sheet for homeowners in the RREM Program and LMI Homeowners Rebuilding Program on how to avoid home repair scams when selecting your home improvement and/or home elevation contractor.

 For more detailed advice on selecting your home improvement and/or home elevation contractor, please read the Avoid Home Repair Scams tip sheet from the New Jersey Division of Consumer Affairs.